-Budgeted revenues and other financing sources (before transfers between the budgeted funds, which are included in both spending and revenue, and thus have no effect on fund balances) declined by \$529 million, or 1.6%, in FY12.
-While tax revenue grew by \$549 million, or 2.9%, as a result of continuing growth in the economy, federal reimbursements declined by \$1.328 billion, or 14.3%, as the American Recovery and Reinvestment Act wound down and budgeted revenues under that program dropped by more than \$1.269 billion.
-Interfund transfers from non-budgeted funds increased by \$241 million, or 13.6%, due primarily to transfers of increased Lottery profits to the General Fund.
+Budgeted revenues and other financing sources (before transfers between the budgeted funds, which are included in both spending and revenue and thus have no effect on fund balances) increased by \$1.232 billion, or 3.8%, in FY13.
+Tax revenue grew by \$988 million, or 5.0%, as a result of continuing growth in the economy and an increase in capital gains tax revenues that resulted from acceleration of capital gains realizations by investors in anticipation of tax increases effective January 1, 2013.
+Federal reimbursements increased by \$257 million, or 3.2%, primarily due to growth in reimbursable Medicaid spending.
+Interfund transfers from non-budgeted funds decreased by \$208 million, or 11.8%, primarily due to a decrease of approximately \$75 million in fringe benefit cost recovery resulting from lower fringe benefit and payroll tax rates and a decrease of \$79 million in abandoned property transfers to the General Fund.